 Some of the best laptops of 2020 are bound to get massive price cuts via this year's Black Friday deals.
 This means that you might be able to purchase a laptop on this list for much less, saving you more money to use for something else on your shopping list.

 Whether you’re buying one of the best laptops for yourself or planning on gifting one during the holiday season, it would be wise to wait.
 With Black Friday rolling around the end of November, you won’t have to wait for long.

-The best laptops of 2019:
+The best laptops 2020

-The Dell XPS 13 has been a regular of our best laptops list for years, and the 2019 model is no exception.
-It retains everything we've come to love from Dell's flagship 13-incher, from the gorgeous and light design, to the powerful modern components that power it.
-The Dell XPS 13 rocks an 8th-generation Intel Core i5 or i7 processor and a bezel-less ‘Infinity Edge’ display, which means the Dell XPS 13 the best laptop for your needs.
-The 2019 model doesn't bring a huge amount of improvements, but then not that much about the Dell XPS 13 needs improving.
-Its webcam has been placed at the top center of the screen, rather than at the bottom, which a lot of customers have been asking for.
-You also get a longer battery life in this year's model.
+The Dell XPS 13 has been a regular of our best laptops list for years, and the 2020 again earns a well-deserved spot.
+It keeps everything we've come to love from Dell's flagship 13-incher, from the gorgeous and light design, to the powerful modern components that power it.
+The Dell XPS 13 now rocks 10th-generation Intel Core i5 or i7 processors and a bezel-less ‘Infinity Edge’ display, which means the Dell XPS 13 (2020) is a brilliant performer, while remaining thin and light.

 Read the full review: Dell XPS 13

 Usually when you're going for a 17-inch laptop, you have to give up any notion of portability.
 Typically laptops of this size are these gigantic bulky things, packed with the most powerful components to attract creative professionals.
 However, while the LG Gram 17 abandons the full-fat H-series processors for Intel Ice Lake Ultrabook-class chips, it makes up for that by being a 17-inch laptop that's as light as a 13-inch one.